bsdci/handbook/about/bug-reporting.md

 ### How to detect bugs?

-As general rule of thumb libiocage will stack-trace on unknown problems.
+As general rule of thumb libioc will stack-trace on unknown problems.
 As soon as such occasions are spotted, it is the right moment to speak up in the GitHub Issues of the according project.

 In case of undefined behavior, that does not result in such stack-traces, the discussion on GitHub as much appreciated as well.